 P.O.
-Box 23568 Safat, 13096 Kuwait Tel: (965) 4844500 Fax: (965) 4815741 or 42
+Box 23568 Safat, 13096 Kuwait

+Tel: (965) 4844500

+Fax: (965) 4815741 or 42

 The Inter-Arab Investment Guarantee Corporation is a regional organization similar to the World Bank's MIGA, comprising all Arab states.
 It was established in 1974 and its headquarters is located in Kuwait.
 Paid-up capital is over US\$80 million.
+It was felt that one of the bottlenecks in the flow of private capital between rich and poor Arab countries was the lack of insurance coverage against non-commercial risks.
+The purpose of the scheme was to create a joint arrangement in which Arab countries, both capital-exporting and capital-importing nations could participate on an equal basis.
 IAIGC seeks to promote Arab investments in Arab countries, thus fostering Arab economic development and integration.

 IAIGC provides essentially export credit guarantees against both political and commercial risks, investment guarantees (political risk only), and insurance coverage for Arab investments as well as for inter-Arab trade transactions.
-It also undertakes investment promotion activities among Arab countries.
+It also undertakes investment/project promotion activities among Arab countries.